vlang/sdl/README.md

 Then follow the steps in the [Windows](#windows) section below.

 You can see what `sdl` releases are available in the [GitHub repository](https://github.com/vlang/sdl/branches) via branches.

-Also note that you'll need the SDL2 libraries available on your system see the [Dependencies](#dependencies) section below for more details.

 ### Version notes